muawia-data-analyst/Excel-Superstore-Sales-Dashboard/README.md

 ## Key Insights
 - The West region generated the highest regional sales, followed closely by the East
-- Consumer segment contributed roughly half of total revenue — the single largest segment
+- Consumer segment contributed roughly half of total revenue, the single largest segment
 - Technology and Office Supplies categories performed close to evenly, with Furniture slightly behind
 - Sales grew steadily year over year, with the sharpest increase in the most recent period